 A wireless USB dongle is a small adapter that converts WiFi signals to a USB signal.

-Adapter and dongle are often used interchangeably to describe a small wireless electronic device.
+Adapters or dongles are often used interchangeably to describe a small wireless electronic device.

 For example, a wireless mouse that has its own USB adapter that transmits wirelessly to the mouse is often called a dongle.

-Most often when the word wireless dongle is used it is meant to reference a WiFi device.
+Most often, when the word wireless dongle is used it is meant to reference a WiFi device.

 These small dongles can connect to any computer that has a USB port and receive a WiFi signal.
 This allows it to connect to a network and get online.